-Your NXT 3 is designed to be operated while standing up.
-Locate an external water source.
+Your NXT 4 is designed to be operated while standing up.
+Locate an external water source on the building you will be cleaning.
 Attach one end of the feed hose (not supplied) to the water source (a 3⁄4" garden hose is preferred).
-Attach the other end of the feed hose to the inlet connection on the Carbon/Sediment filter.
-Open bypass valve fully and turn on source water.
+Attach the other end of the feed hose to the brass inlet fitting on the Carbon/Sediment filter.
+Open bypass valve fully and then turn on source water.
 Once the air in the filters has left the bypass line, adjust valve to desired flow rate.
 Open the shut-off valve between the hose and the pole to allow water to flow through the pole and wash glass.
 Do not drink pure water made from your system.